• Skip to primary navigation

 • 3 cups vegetable broth

-• 4 cups fresh or frozen sweet corn kernels about 4-5 ears
+• 4 cups fresh corn kernels (about 4-5 ears of corn, Note 1)

 Instructions